Worcester, Massachusetts: Transportation

 Worcester is served by several interstate highways.
-Interstate 290 (I-290) connects central Worcester to I-495 in Marlboro, the Mass Pike and I-395 in nearby Auburn and the Connecticut city of Norwich.
+I-290 connects central Worcester to I-495 in Marlborough, and the Massachusetts Turnpike (I-90) and I-395 in nearby Auburn.
 I-190 links Worcester to Route 2 and the cities of Fitchburg and Leominster in northern Worcester County.
-The Pike can also be reached via a connecting segment of Route 146 from Providence.
+The Massachusetts Turnpike can also be reached via a connecting segment of Route 146 from Providence.

+Smaller state highways that serve Worcester include Route 9 which links the city to its eastern and western suburbs, Shrewsbury and Leicester, as well as Boston and Pittsfield.
+Route 12 was the primary route north to Leominster and Fitchburg until the completion of I-190, and was also a connection to Webster before I-395 was completed.
+Route 146, the Worcester-Providence Turnpike, connects the city with Providence, Rhode Island.
+Route 20, a coast-to-coast route connecting the Atlantic to the Pacific Ocean, touches the southernmost tip of Worcester near the Massachusetts Turnpike.